 The 2014-2015 HBI-BGI Scholar-in-Residence program is made possible in part by a grant from the Genesis Philanthropy Group.

-Senior and junior scholars in the fields of education, pedagogy and sociology are invited to apply for this semester-long residency.
+Senior and junior scholars, and activists, in the fields of law, social science, and religious studies are eligible for this semester long residency.

 Inquiries on all the above programs: email@example.com